Infrastructure Health Metrics

 Available Metrics: oci_compute_infrastructure_health

-The metric listed in the following table is automatically available for each bare metal instance that you create.
-You do not need to enable monitoring on the instance to get this metric.
+metal instances.
+You do not need to enable monitoring on the instance to get these

 You also can use the Monitoring service to create custom queries.